 Do you know one of the main mistakes that beginners make in landscape and nature photography?
 Crooked horizons.

-Nothing ruins a photograph quite like an uneven horizon when it's unintentional.
-It's one of those things that you can't unsee after you've noticed it.
-Of course, it's very easy to correct this in post processing, but in doing so you are forced to crop parts of your image out.
-It's preferable to just get it right in camera.
-Prevention is always better than needing a cure.
+Nothing ruins a photograph quite like an unintentionally uneven horizon.
+It’s one of those things that you can’t unsee after you’ve noticed it.
+Of course, it’s very easy to correct this in post processing, but in doing so you are forced to crop parts of your image out.
+It’s preferable to just get it right in camera.
+Prevention is always better than a cure.

 Some camera models do come with an in built spirit level that you can bring up on your LCD screen, but I’ve found that even then it’s more intuitive to just use one of these dirt cheap accessories.
 This is simply a tiny spirit bubble that slots into the flash hotshoe of your camera, allowing you to ensure the camera is completely level before you press the shutter.
 There really is no excuse not to get one or two of these.